EDCD/EDDI/SpeechResponder/Variables.md

     - `influence` the faction's influence level within the system
     - `happiness` the current happiness level within the faction
     - `squadronfaction` true if the faction is the pilot's current squadron faction

+### Conflict

+A conflict object

+    - `state` the faction state of the factions in conflict (e.g. war, civil war, or election)
+    - `status` the status of the conflict (e.g. active, pending)
+    - `stake` the system asset at stake in the conflict (if any)
+    - `conflictdays` the number of days that the conflict has been ongoing
+    - `margin` the difference between the number of days won by one faction vs. the other
+    - `faction1` the name of the first faction in the conflict
+    - `faction1dayswon` the number of conflict days that faction1 has won.
+    - `faction2` the name of the second faction in the conflict
+    - `faction2dayswon` the number of conflict days that faction2 has won.
 ---

 ## Status